Principal Investigators

 Professor, Department of Pediatrics

-Aflac Cancer and Blood Disorders Center, Children’s Healthcare of Atlanta
+Aflac Cancer and Blood Disorders Center, Children’s Healthcare of Atlanta, Atlanta, GA

 Clinical Psychologist and Co-Director of Research